 For more information on sex offender registries, see State Sex Offender Registration and Federal Registration and Commitment Laws for Sex Offenders.

 A criminal record can make it hard to obtain work, rent an apartment, or qualify for a professional license.
-If your criminal record is inaccurate, or if you believe that your record should be expunged, you may want to talk to a local criminal defense attorney.
-An attorney can tell you what steps to take in order to correct or expunge your record.
+If your criminal record is inaccurate, or you believe your record should be expunged, you might want to talk to a local criminal defense attorney.
+An attorney should be able to assist you or advise you on correcting or expunging your record.